 - 28 January 2020

-At the end of 2019, ORX ran a study on Risk Control Self Assessment (RCSA) with more than 70 banking and insurance firms based around the world.
-The study looked at how the industry is using RCSAs, what value is being derived from them and how to get the most benefit from this assessment.
+The ORX Practice Benchmark on Risk Control Self Assessment (RCSA) is now available.
+The benchmark is available for free to ORX members, and for just £1,000 to financial organisations that aren't members of ORX.
+The study looks at how the industry is using RCSAs, what value is being derived from them and how to get the most benefit from this assessment.

 Find out how mature your RCSA practice is

-Practice benchmarks aren’t only available to ORX members.
-You can get an individual report benchmarking your practice for a small fee, even if you’re not currently a member of ORX.
-Prices start from just £2,000, so if you're interested in finding out more, please contact Roland Kennett.
+Practice Benchmarks aren’t only available to ORX members.
+You can get an individual report benchmarking your practice for £1,000, even if you’re not currently a member of ORX.

 Download the free summary report

 As well as the individual benchmark reports that each participant received, we produced a detailed report analysing the results of the study and our findings on RCSA practice as a whole.
 This report is available to all members of ORX (sign in required).
 We've also created a summary report, with some of the study highlights, which you can download for free.
 This gives you an idea of the type of analysis included in the full Practice Benchmark.

 The RCSA should enable risks to be proactively managed.
 It should facilitate taking timely actions to address unacceptable levels of exposure and to ensure controls are effective.
 However, in our study we observed the following challenges across the industry:

 1. The challenge of RCSAs being out of date

 RCSAs should provide a current view of risks, an understanding of the current exposure to those risks and the ability to manage those risks within the firm’s appetite.
 Over half of the institutions we surveyed had moved, were in the process of moving, or are intending to move to an RCSA approach of combining regular and trigger-based RCSA (a hybrid approach).
 They felt that this approach was beneficial because it is seen as being more efficient, focusing more on material risk issues (risk-based prioritisation) and regulators endorse it.